Deliveries 8.3 for iOS Deliveries helps you keep track of all your packages, so you always know when they’re going to arrive….

 Deliveries can download service updates automatically—they’re instructions that let Deliveries know how to look up your shipment information.
 If FedEx or Apple changes their web site, we can just publish a service update, and you’ll get it automatically, without having to download a new version of the app.
 To get the latest service updates, make sure you have any of the following:

-- If you’re using the older Dashboard widget for Mac: Delivery Status 6.2 or later.
-OS X 10.8 or later is also recommended, though most shipping services should work on older versions of OS X.
+- If you’re using the older Dashboard widget for Mac: Delivery Status 6.2.5 or later.
+OS X 10.9 or later is strongly recommended, and required for many services.

 If you have Deliveries set up to sync with Junecloud, you’ll receive service updates when you sync, as soon as they’re available.
 If you use iCloud, or haven’t turned on syncing, Deliveries will check for updates once a week, or once a day if there’s a problem with any of your deliveries.